PennLINC/grmpy_opendata/docs/data-narrative.md

 On the second visit, the scan was completed, however, lmscribe stopped working and all fMRI sequences had to be completed straight on rather than adjusted.
 For `20120`, the first visit was completed with an earring.
 The participant came back for a second session with a plastic holder in their ear.
 In both cases, we kept the second session and deleted the first (befored below in the initial CuBIDS stages).

-Anatomical images were defaced with [`reface_anatomicals.sh`](https://github.com/PennLINC/grmpy_opendata/blob/main/curation/04_cubids_curation/reface_anatomicals.sh).
+Anatomical images were defaced.
 This unfortunately introduced a BIDS naming error for multi-run anatomical scans, this was fixed later during the initial CuBIDS bids validation stage.
+NOTE: Later in curation the original anatomicals were restored and re/defaced.

 # 03: Creating timing files